Editor’s Note: This post was originally published in August 2021 and has been updated to include the latest trends and innovations.

 Niche to Mass Market

-But the neo-convenience phenomenon is not limited to independent, boutique brands.
+The neo-convenience store is being embraced by independent, boutique brands as well as large companies.
 Alltown Fresh is actually a new concept from Global Partners, a $12.6 billion public company that owns close to 300 c-stores, and owns or leases 1,600 gas stations.
 Its portfolio of traditional convenience store brands includes Xtra Mart, Honey Farms, T Bird, and Jiffy Mart.

 Global Partners CEO Eric Slifka realized his healthy lifestyle and plant-based food choices were not available in the convenience sector, so the company developed a new concept.
 Alltown Fresh describes itself as a “chef-driven, handcrafted kitchen and local market.”
 Though fresh food normally comprises just 10% of c-store sales, at Alltown Fresh it drives 75% of revenues.
 For the customer who dashes in for a soda and a bag of chips, standard packaged fare is still on offer.